day8/re-frame/docs/clojurescript.md

 an operator, as it is in other lanugages.

 ---
 ## What Have You Learned ?

 So Far:

-  - Clojure's syntax is the same as its data litterals
+  - To write Clojure code, you write Clojure data litteral.
+You code in data.
   - data can be evaluated, to create new data
-  - most data evaluates to itself
+  - 1st Evaluation Rule: most data evaluates to itself
-  - but `symbols` and `lists` have special evaluataion semantics
-  - in particular, evaluating a `list` calls a function
+  - 2nd Evaluation Rule: `symbols` evaluate to what they are bound to
+  - 3rd Evaluation Rule: `lists` evaluate to a function call's return value
+  - using "quoting" we can avoid the 2nd and 3rd evaluation rules.

 Now, we review some special cases.